 - Consumer Price Index (CPI)

 - An economic indicator which gauges changes in the cost of living by measuring price changes in a common basket of goods and services that most people use in daily life.

 - Counter Party

 - The other party that participates in a financial transaction.
-For every transaction that must have a counterparty for the transaction in order to go through.
-Every buyer of an asset must be paired up with a seller that is willing to sell, vice versa.
+For every transaction there must be a counterparty for the transaction in order to go through.
+Every buyer of an asset must be paired up with a seller that is willing to sell, and vice versa.

 - Cross Rate

 - The exchange rate between any two currencies that are considered non-standard in the country where the currency pair is quoted.